ahebrank/gitlab-webhook-handler/README.md

 # Flask webhook for Gitlab

-A very simple post-receive web hook handler that executes per default a pull upon receiving.
-The executed action is configurable per repository.
+A very simple post-receive web hook handler.

-It will also optionally verify that the POST request originated from a particular IP address.
+It will optionally verify that the POST request originated from a particular IP address.

 ## Getting started